What Is Immunotherapy?

 The immune system doesn’t always recognize the formation of cancer cells.
+For example, an individual’s body may not recognize the growth of tumors in a lung, mistaking them for normally-growing cells.
 When healthy cells mutate and become malignant (cancerous), it can be hard for the immune system to fight off.
 Immunotherapy is a treatment that helps increase the body’s ability to recognize cancer cells and attempt to eliminate them.

 Patients typically receive immunotherapy through clinical trials or in palliative care.
 It is often combined with standard mesothelioma treatment options such as chemotherapy, radiation, or surgery.
-Unlike procedures like chemotherapy, however, immunotherapy targets malignant cells, reducing the harm to healthy cells.
+However, unlike procedures like chemotherapy, immunotherapy targets malignant cells, reducing the harm to healthy cells.

 There’s a lot of the different treatment options for mesothelioma.
 We have the resources you need to learn all about them.

 Immunotherapy Treatment for Mesothelioma

 Mesothelioma is a form of cancer that develops years after initial asbestos exposure in at least one lung.
 The disease primarily starts in the pleura, a thin lining between the lung and the nearby chest wall.
 However, other types of mesothelioma develop in the abdominal and cardiac areas of the body.